 Why do New Competitors Pop up?

 1. Evolving Consumer Needs: New competitors arise to fill gaps in the market created by evolving consumer needs.
 For example, initially, businesses managed their IT infrastructure in-house, which was costly and complex.
-AWS and Azure recognized this market gap – the need for scalable, flexible, and cost-effective IT solutions.
+AWS and Azure recognized this market gap for the need for scalable, flexible, and cost-effective IT solutions.

 Now, let’s figure out ways to spot these new competitors before it is too late.